 \subsection{Evaluation Protocol}

-\subsubsection{Objective Metrics}
+\subsubsection{Objective metrics}

-For both prompt-based and tag-based systems, we report intelligibility using word error rate (WER)/character error rate (CER), quality with DNSMOS P.835~\cite{Reddy2021DNSMOSP835}.
+For both prompt-based and tag-based systems, we report intelligibility using word error rate (WER)/character error rate (CER), and speech quality using DNSMOS P.835~\cite{Reddy2021DNSMOSP835}.
 These metrics characterize the generated speech at the linguistic and signal levels, independent of explicit NVV controllability.
-Additionally, we compute the CLAP score~\cite{Elizalde2023CLAP} to measure caption-speech alignment for prompt-based systems, and NVV precision, recall, F1, and distances to evaluate tag-based NVV controllability.
+Additionally, we compute the CLAP score~\cite{Elizalde2023CLAP} to measure caption-speech alignment for prompt-based systems, and NVV precision, recall, F1, and normalized tag distance to evaluate tag-based NVV controllability.
 All objective metrics are calculated from samples synthesized three times to assess stability.
-In contrast, subjective listening and LLM-as-a-judge evaluations are conducted on \textbf{one run}, due to the significantly higher cost of human and LLM assessments.
+In contrast, subjective listening and LLM-as-a-judge evaluations are conducted on one run, due to the significantly higher cost of human and LLM assessments.

 \textbf{WER/CER$\downarrow$.} We compute WER for English and CER for Chinese via automatic speech recognition (ASR).
 Specifically, English utterances are transcribed with \texttt{Whisper-large-v3}~\cite{radford23_whisper}, whereas Chinese utterances are transcribed with \texttt{paraformer-zh}~\cite{gao22_paraformer}.